Underwear for the problem no one wants to admit they have

 Just last year, Herlands was working on his dual PhD in machine learning and public policy at Carnegie Mellon University and consulting with Hubble, the direct-to-consumer contact lens startup that’s amassed more than $73 million in funding since 2016.
 It was there that he witnessed the possibilities of the e-commerce model—one he thinks isn’t utilized nearly enough in the general marketplace.

 How’d all that lead to leak-proof underwear for baby boomers?
 Herlands admits it was an unexpected twist, but says he noticed Silicon Valley founders tend to focus on younger demographics and ignore audiences with just as much buying power.
-Seventy percent of disposable income in the U.S. is controlled by baby boomers (born between 1946 and 1964)—there are more than 74 million of them, reports Nielsen—and they are increasingly making their purchases their online.
+Seventy percent of disposable income in the U.S. is controlled by baby boomers (born between 1946 and 1964)—there are more than 74 million of them, reports Nielsen—and they are increasingly making their purchases online.
 So, where is their Glossier, their Dollar Shave Club or, perhaps more aptly, their Thinx?

 “In some ways, [the direct-to-consumer market] really left out whole generations of older people,” says Herlands, contending that a strong portion of founders sell and/or produce things for people they know or with whom they interact.
 He sees great opportunity in expanding e-commerce to all generations, so when by chance he learned about the gaps in incontinence wear, he whipped up a business plan and alerted the Hubble cofounders.
 They signed on immediately as advisers.

 In 2017, they founded the New York-based Willow with Herlands serving as CEO.
-The company raised a seed round of $2.5 million from investors led by FirstMark Capital, Two River, and Wildcat Venture Partners, who are also Hubble’s investors.
+The company raised a seed round of $2.5 million from investors led by FirstMark Capital, Two River, and Wildcat Capital Management, who are also Hubble’s investors.

 In creating Willow’s underwear line, Herlands found great dissatisfaction among the bladder-challenged with existing products.
 Protection pads, for example, cannot accommodate heavier leakage—and can fall out of underwear.
 Most active older adults with incontinence use disposable pull-up underwear that act, essentially, as diapers.
 They’re traditionally thick, visible, and even noisy as users walk.
 Poor design, Willow’s research team found, impacts their social life.
 The risk of embarrassment can supersede the need for human companionship.